spa46/spa46.github.io/content/old_posts/System/2016-04-27-Hardware-Study of Sensor.md

 {% include toc %}

-To develope products using sensors, it is essential to have a knowledge of variety of sensors.
-This page lists type of sensors, demonstrates about its characteristics and how they can be applied to the real world.
+To develop products using sensors, it is essential to know various sensors.
+This page lists types of sensors, demonstrates its characteristics, and how they can be applied to the real world.

 # Distance Sensor